CSS-Electronics/canedge-influxdb-writer/aws_lambda_example/README.md

 ## Deploy your AWS Lambda function

-1. Create an [IAM execution](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html) role with permissions: `AWSLambdaBasicExecutionRole` + `AmazonS3FullAccess`
+1. Create an [IAM execution](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html) role (not user) with permissions: `AWSLambdaBasicExecutionRole` + `AmazonS3FullAccess`
 2. Go to 'Services/Lambda', then select your S3 bucket region (upper right corner)
-3. Add a new Lambda function with a name, a Python 3.7 environment and your execution role
+3. Add a new Lambda function with a name, a Python 3.7 environment and your new execution role
 4. Add a 'Trigger': Select S3, your test bucket, `All object create events` and suffix `.MF4`
 5. Create a zip with `lambda_function.py`, `utils.py`, `utils_db.py`, `inputs.py` and your `*.dbc` (ensure your inputs are updated)
 6. Upload the zip via the Lambda 'Actions' button and confirm that your code shows in the online code editor
 7. Find the pre-built layer ARN for your AWS S3 region in the `lambda_layer_arns.csv` file
-8. In the 'Designer' tap, click Layers/Add a layer/Specify an ARN and parse your ARN
+8. In the 'Layers' section, click 'Add a layer/Specify an ARN' and parse the ARN matching your region
-9. Scroll to 'Basic settings' and set the 'Timeout' to `3 min` and memory to `1024 MB` (you can test/tweak these later)
+9. Go to 'Configuration/General configuration' and set the 'Timeout' to `3 min` and memory to `1024 MB` (you can tweak these later)
-10. Save the script and click 'Deploy', then 'Test' (using the below test data) and verify that it succeeds
+10. Save the script and click 'Deploy' (important), then 'Test' (using the below test data) and verify that it succeeds
-11. Click 'Test' in the upper right corner and add the test JSON content below
+11. Click 'Test' in the upper right corner
+12. Add the test event JSON content below (update to match details of an actual MF4 test file on S3)
-12. When you're ready, click 'Actions/Publish' to save a new version
+13. When you're ready, click 'Actions/Publish' to save a new version
-13. In AWS Services, go to Cloudwatch/Logs/Log groups and click your Lambda function to monitor events
+14. In AWS Services, go to Cloudwatch/Logs/Log groups and click your Lambda function to monitor events
-14. Download a logfile via CANcloud from your main bucket and upload to your test bucket via CANcloud (from the Home tab)
+15. Download a logfile via CANcloud from your main bucket and upload to your test bucket via CANcloud (from the Home tab)
-15. Verify that the Lambda function is triggered within a minute and check from the log output that it processes the data
+16. Verify that the Lambda function is triggered within a minute and check from the log output that it processes the data
-16. Verify that data is written correctly to InfluxDB
+17. Verify that data is written correctly to InfluxDB

 Once tested, change the 'Trigger' S3 bucket to your main bucket and verify that it works as intended over a period.